Key Takeaways

 How Fundraising Strategy Connects to Organizational Strategy

-Fundraising strategy is not a standalone function — it is one component of the organization's overall strategic plan.
-When they are developed independently, the organization ends up with a strategic plan that assumes funding it has not secured, or a fundraising strategy that is raising money for programs the organization is not actually prioritizing.
+Fundraising strategy is not a standalone function.
+It is one component of the organization's overall strategic plan.
+When the two are developed independently, the organization ends up with one of two bad outcomes:

-At Giddings Consulting Group, we work with clients to integrate fundraising strategy into every phase of strategic planning — because an organization that plans its programs and its funding in parallel builds coherence that organizations planning them separately never achieve.
+At Giddings Consulting Group, we integrate fundraising strategy into every phase of strategic planning.
+An organization that plans programs and funding in parallel builds coherence that siloed planning never achieves.

 Frequently Asked Questions